 Remember that it is always better to avoid self medication of Vitamin supplements as overdosing can cause severe side effects since some amount of vitamins are already consumed through food.
 Having a variety of nutrient rich foods like fruits, vegetables and others is a better idea to get all the necessary vitamins.
 Though there may be topical Vitamins available in the market for skin repair, it’s always better to get all the Vitamins through food internally for better skin repair.

 Before you begin consuming any of the foods listed above, please consult your doctor, nutritionist or dietitian to find out if you have any allergies or deficiencies.
 We hope this article helps you.
 Do leave your thoughts in the comments below.
-For more on skin repair, check out Healthy Reads or tune in to LIVE sessions by experts on GOQii Play.
+For more on skin repair, check out Healthy Reads or speak to a GOQii Coach by subscribing for Personalised Health Coaching here.